 Andy argued that we need to abandon historic assumptions about the collective workplace, as a place separate from home and the rest of life.
 Instead we need to factor in all the other places people work as being of equal value.
 This will – or should – have quite profound impacts on not only how workplaces are designed, but also how homes, public spaces and third-party workspaces are designed too.

 Best Practice Recommendations – The required settings and workstyles from physical, digital and human perspectives – Philip Vanhoutte, Founder of the European Smart Work Network, Founder of Ozadi, and former MD of Plantronics Europe.

-Philip will examine the kinds of settings needed in future ABW environments, starting from the workstyles involved and a close understanding of the nature of work.
+Philip examined the kinds of settings needed in future ABW environments, starting from the workstyles involved and a close understanding of the nature of work.
 This involves breaking down the different kinds of activities we undertake and their requirements for different kinds of spaces – wherever people are working.

-Following the speaker sessions, for the remainder of the meeting there will be open Q&A for you to put your comments, questions and ideas to all the speakers.
+Following the speaker sessions, for the remainder of the meeting there was a lively open Q&A session for participants to put their comments, questions and ideas to all the speakers.